 Local & Global

 Modern production techniques allow for large scale mosaics to be fabricated in our studio and the pieced sections to be transported for installation anywhere in the world.
-SF Bay Area and California based projects can be installed on site by our team over a few days.
-We can also ship mosaic sections globally to be installed by local tile setters.
+SF Bay Area California based projects can be installed on site by our team over a few days.
+For out of state and international projects, mosaic sections can be shipped to be installed by local tile setters.

-We use a variety of techniques to create concrete sculpture: poured casts, ferrocement (concrete over expanded metal lathe or metal grid layered on a metal armature) or over fiberglass mesh layered on a styrofoam core.
-We can decorated concrete sculpture by carving and shaping at various stages in the curing process.
-Other attractive ways to finish include painting, concrete stains, polishing, and mosaic.
+Options for concrete sculpture include poured casts, hand built ferrocement (concrete over expanded metal lathe or metal grid layered on a metal armature), or over fiberglass mesh layered on a styrofoam core GFRC.
+Concrete sculpture can be finished with painting, concrete stains, polishing, and mosaic.

 About Sophia Othman – Lead Mosaic Artist

 Sophia was born in Tennessee, and grew up in Baghdad, Iraq, for her first 14 years.
 Her family lived in Cardiff, Wales for 2 years and she has lived in California since 1981.
-Sophia has been creatively driven since childhood.
+Sophia has been creatively driven since childhood, often modeling miniature clay villages in her back yard using mud from the tigris river.
 Her formal education took a crooked path through a Bachelors in Geology and a Masters Program in Nursing Science (she is an RN), a few years of teaching technology.
 Her art education includes self-curated in-depth studies in mosaic, welded metal sculpture, concrete sculpture, community built art, and ceramics.
 She has been creating mosaic and concrete sculpture since 2003.
 She is passionate about large-scale mosaic and sculpture – art the has a palpable impact on the space in which it lives – art that creates a sense of grounded wonder and joy in the observer.
 Her guiding artistic vision is to elegantly blend beauty, utility, and meaning.
 She is excited by the context-driven transformation of environments via art into places that bring joy and inspiration.
-Her artistic design is heavily influenced by themes found in nature.
+She if often guided in her design by themes found in nature.
 She aims for her art to facilitate joy, catalyze profound personal freedom, and evoke a sense of connected belonging.
 Her current areas of artistic expansion include community-built art, and handmade ceramic tile, and being a teaching artist.
+She began by joyfully playing with mud and she is still creating with mud.